 The aim of the game is to find out which species first reach their new, more suitable habitat.
 As students were taking steps forwards and sometimes back (poor rare alpine plants!), we could already put together a picture of how intrinsic factors, like species’ traits, interact with extrinsic factors like land management and conservation interventions, to create dynamic ecosystems, where some species will be winners, and others losers.

-I am a contributor to the Geoscience Outreach course at the University of Edinburgh, for which I co-lead a workshop on using social media for science communication and outreach, and lead a second workshop on graphic design using InDesign.
-I was a student on the course last year, and it has been great to return as a teacher.
+I am a tutor on the Geoscience Outreach course at the University of Edinburgh, for which I co-lead a workshop on using social media for science communication and outreach, and lead a second workshop on graphic design using InDesign.
+I am also co-supervising five students as they turn their outreach goals to real life projects.
+I was a student on the course last year, and it has been great to return as a tutor.
 Check out the course website for more information on the great projects students are leading!